VEGA Technical Reference

 7.3 Blit engine

-Latch the parameters, then write COMMAND to run an operation.
+Write the parameters.
+Then write COMMAND to start an operation.

 | Offset | Name | Access | Description |